 Jump to last Friday.

-Working in a different office on the opposite side of town, the Swedish gentleman on one side of me posted a video of a bunch of non-Swedes failing dismally at eating Surströmming.
-I remembered seeing the Australian comedy duo, Hamish & Andy, doing a piece about it - the Swedish equivalent of Hákarl, if I may be so bold, except it's rotten herrings, it comes in a can, and is a lot easier to get hold of.
-After my experience with Hákarl in November, I felt I had a story to tell, however with a proud Swede on one side of me, and an equally proud Norwegian on the other, the old rivalries (mixed with a dose of Australian bravado) meant suddenly Hákarl's title of "world's most disgusting food-stuff" was being brought into question.
+Working in a different office on the opposite side of town, the Swedish gentleman sitting beside me posted a video of a bunch of non-Swedes failing dismally at eating Surströmming.
+I remembered seeing the Australian comedy duo, Hamish & Andy, doing a piece about it - the Swedish equivalent of Hákarl (if I may be so bold) except it's rotten herrings, it comes in a can, and is a lot easier to get hold of.
+After my experience with Hákarl in November, I felt I had a story to tell, however with a proud Swede on my right, and an equally proud Norwegian on my left, the old rivalries (mixed with a dose of Australian bravado) meant suddenly Hákarl's title of "world's most disgusting food-stuff" was being brought into question.

-Of course, nobody - but myself - had tried even one of the two morsels in question, and it seemed only right that I take the initiative to settle the discussion for once and for all.
+Of course, nobody but myself had ever tried one of the two morsels in question — it seemed only right that I take the initiative to settle the discussion for once and for all.
 Getting hold of the Surströmming was even easier than I could ever have imagined it to be : there's a Scandinavian deli only 100 metres from where we were arguing, and still a half an hour left before they closed for the day.
 You can probably figure out the rest.

 To cut a long story very short, I have now consumed both countries' rotten seafood delicacies, and feel I'm now one of the few people out there who can speak with good authority as to which is indeed The Worst.

 I took good notes during the November experience, and am still feeling very fresh from the recent Surströmming tasting, occurring mere hours ago (I can still smell it on my hands in a few places the soap ceased helping).
-Regardless of any question as to the clarity or errors that might creep into recalling two experiences now separated by a few months, there was a clear winner.
-There is no question.
-In the battle between Hákarl and Surströmming for the title of "World's Foulest Food", I feel I can speak with complete confidence as to which is indeed the worst.
-Rather than any additional, long-winded narrative, I'm going to table it, side-by-side, blow-for-blow, gulp-for-gulp :
+Regardless of any question as to the clarity or errors that might creep into recalling two experiences now separated by a few months, there's a clear winner.
+Of that there is no question.
+In the battle between Hákarl and Surströmming for the title of "World's Foulest Food", I can speak with complete confidence as to which is indeed the worst.
+Rather than any further long-winded narrative, I'm going to table it, side-by-side, blow-for-blow, gulp-for-gulp :

 (Note - I did attempt to shoot video for both tastings, but both attempts were met with bitter failure.
-Once those packs were opened, there was no mental space left for worrying about camera operation - if there were to be a next time, I promise to try and bring a friend in to shoot.)
+Once those packs were opened, there was no mental space left for worrying about camera operation - if there were to be a next time, I promise to rope in a nostril-blocked friend to shoot.)